What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 Apart from building a repertoire, when you learn songs, you’re seeing the other things you’re learning in context rather than in isolation.

-Rough estimate: The little time I spent learning songs was effecting my progress significantly and I believe I would have progressed way faster if I spent, say, 30% of my practice time learning songs, instead of 10%.
+Rough estimate: The little time I spent learning songs was affecting my progress significantly and I believe I would have progressed way faster if I spent, say, 30% of my practice time learning songs, instead of 10%.

 5. Writing songs/improvising